 We are all familiar with the benefits of learning a new language, especially for business purposes.
 It can create more opportunities to establish partnerships, help to earn the trust of potential clients and expand international networks.

-But we often forget how relevant languages are when it comes to internal communication.
+But we often forget how relevant languages are when it comes to internal communication and occupational safety.
 From understanding day-to-day job responsibilities to knowing emergency procedures, languages also play a key role in how a company is structured and, more importantly, in how safe and healthy its overall environment is.

 How language and cultural barriers impact your business